HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

   )
 }}

-Although the library is present on a small percentage of websites, the main issue with fingerprinting is its persistent nature.
+Although the library is present on only a small percentage of websites, the persistent nature of fingerprinting means even small usage can have a big impact.
 Furthermore, FingerprintJS is not the only attempt at fingerprinting.
-Other libraries, tools and native code can also serve this purpose.
+Other libraries, tools and native code can also serve this purpose, so this is just one example.

 ## Consent Management Platforms

-Cookie consent banners have become common now, increase transparency towards cookies and often allowing users to specify their cookie choices.
-While a lot of websites opt for using their own implementation of cookie banners, third-party solutions called 'Consent Management Platforms' have recently emerged.
+Cookie consent banners have become common now.
+They increase transparency towards cookies and often allowing users to specify their cookie choices.
+While a lot of websites opt for using their own implementation of cookie banners, third-party solutions called <em>Consent Management Platforms</em> have recently emerged.
 The platforms provide an easy way for websites to collect user's consent for different types of cookies.
-We see that 4.4% of websites use some consent management platform to provide cookie choices on desktop clients, and 4.0% on mobile clients.
+We see that 4.4% of websites use a consent management platform to manage cookie choices on desktop clients, and 4.0% on mobile clients.

 {{ figure_markup(
   image="privacy-websites-with-consent-management-platform.png",